knu/postgresql-plruby/README.markdown

         make
         make install

-  You may need to specify :
+  You may need to specify some of the following extconf.rb options:

         --with-pg-config=<location of the pg_config command of PostgreSQL>

+  Specifies the location of pg_config. e.g. --with-pg-config=/usr/local/bin/pg_config

+        --with-greenplum

+  Builds plruby for Greenplum instead of PostgreSQL.

         --disable-conversion

-  by default plruby try to convert a postgres type to a ruby class This option give the possibility to disable all conversions
+  By default plruby tries to convert a postgres type to a ruby class.
+  This option gives the possibility to disable all conversions.

        --with-suffix=<suffix to add>

-  For example

-        ruby extconf.rb --with-suffix=_geo

-  will create `plruby_geo.so`

-        --with-greenplum
-  To build plruby for Greenplum istead of PostgreSQL

-  *Example usage*

-        ruby extconf.rb --with-pg-config=/usr/local/bin/pg_config
+  Specifies a suffix to add to the extension module file. e.g. `ruby extconf.rb --with-suffix=_geo` will create `plruby_geo.so`.

+        --with-safe-level

+  Lowers the safe level which the plruby functions are run under.
+  (default: 12; meaning the maximum)

+        --with-timeout=<seconds>

+  Sets the timeout for each function call. (default: none)

+        --with-main-safe-level

+  Lowers the safe level which the main thread waiting for timeouts is run under. (default: 3) This option is read only when --with-timeout is given.

 Test (and examples)
 -------------------

-  WARNING : if plruby was compiled without --disable-conversion you must **FIRST** run `make install` before `make test`
+  WARNING: if plruby was compiled without --disable-conversion you must **FIRST** run `make install` before `make test`.

         make test

-  this will run the 2 commands :
+  This will run the following two commands:

         ( cd test/plt; ./runtest )
         ( cd test/plp; ./runtest )

   The database `plruby_test` is created and then destroyed.
-Don't use it if such a database exist on your system.
+Don't use it if you have such a database.

-  Now create the PL/Ruby language in PostgreSQL
+  Now you are ready to create the PL/Ruby language in PostgreSQL.

   Since the `pg_language` system catalog is private to each database, the new language can be created only for individual databases, or in the template1 database.
 In the latter case, it is automatically available in all newly created databases.

   The commands to create the new language are: